mumrah/bitx40/operating-instructions.md

 Several functions are available with just one pushbutton.
 Certain menu options will not appear when the related hardware mods are not installed.

+### Operating Mode

 In normal operation mode:

-1 short press - toggle VFO A/B
+* 1 short press - toggle VFO A/B
-2 short presses - RIT on (PTT sense is required for this function) (press FB again to switch RIT off) 3 short presses - toggle SPLIT on/off (PTT sense is required for this function) 4 short presses - switch mode (rotate through LSB-USB-CWL-CWU) 5 short presses - start frequency SCAN mode
+* 2 short presses - RIT on (PTT sense is required for this function) (press FB again to switch RIT off)
+* 3 short presses - toggle SPLIT on/off (PTT sense is required for this function)
+* 4 short presses - switch mode (rotate through LSB-USB-CWL-CWU)
+* 5 short presses - start frequency SCAN mode
-6 short presses - start VFO A/B monitoring mode
+* 6 short presses - start VFO A/B monitoring mode
-long press (> 1 second) - VFO A=B
+* long press (> 1 second) - VFO A=B

 When you press the Fbutton VERY long (>3 seconds) you will enter the SETTINGS menu.
 In the SETTINGS menu:

+### Settings Mode

-1 short press - set frequency SCAN parameters (lower limit, upper limit, step size, step delay)
+1 short press sets frequency SCAN parameters (lower limit, upper limit, step size, step delay)

  - using the tuning pot, set the desired lower frequency scan limit
  - press the FB